sudorook/timed-backgrounds/README.md

 For GNOME, use the "Backgrounds" app in GNOME to pick a background.

-For Cinnamon, the background selection app doesn't show timed backgrounds.
+By default, Cinnamon looks for files in `/usr/share/cinnamon-background-properties/`, but the Arch package is patched to look in `/usr/share/gnome-background-properties/` instead.
+However, its background selection app doesn't show timed backgrounds.
 Set them manually via dcont instead.
 In the terminal, run:

 ```
 dconf write /org/cinnamon/desktop/background/picture-uri "'file:///usr/share/backgrounds/gnome/island-timed.xml'"